AidanRosen/HexPass-Portfolio-Vector/src/README.md

 # How to run graphing calculator:

     1. Choose a graphing option from the main menu.
-Type in the corresponding number of the type of function you would like to graph
+Type in the corresponding number of the type of function you would like to graph.

     2. A new window will pop up that requires user input.
 If you fail to input a valid value (eg. you put in text instead of a number), the program will restart.
     (ex.
 If you were graphing and polynomial, and you wanted to graph 2x^3, you would enter in 2 and 3 in their corresponding boxes.